John S. Toll Science Center

 There are four teaching laboratories as well as two preparatory rooms and two instrumentation rooms.
 The main aspects of sample characterization are covered, ranging from:

-- molecular spectroscopy including our Hach ultraviolet-visible spectrophotometers to infrared spectroscopy with our Thermo Nicolet AVATAR 360 FT-IR spectrophotometer
+- molecular spectroscopy including our Hach ultraviolet-visible spectrophotometers to infrared spectroscopy with our Thermo Nicolet AVATAR 360 or Agilent Cary 630 FT-IR spectrophotometer

 - absorption spectroscopy with our Perkin Elmer AAnalyst 100 atomic absorption spectrophotometer

-- separation techniques based on gas chromatography/mass spectrometry including our Hewlett Packard gas chromatograph coupled with mass spectrometers and high performance liquid chromatograph to
+- separation techniques based on gas chromatography/mass spectrometry including our Hewlett Packard gas chromatograph coupled with mass spectrometers or our Agilent InfinityLab liquid chromatograph/mass spectrometer

 - nuclear spectroscopy with our new Bruker 400 MHz nuclear magnetic resonance spectrometer